khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 **Wireless cards to avoid**

-* Any Intel based wireless
+* Any Intel based wireless(Bluetooth sometimes works but it's inconcistent and seems to be on a per system basis)
 * Any killer based wireless

 # Power Supply